-The forecast period is set to see e-commerce and online marketing become increasingly crucial to the activities of the leading players in RTDs.
-This is part of an industry-wide trend that was already in evidence prior to the onset of the COVID-19 pandemic, but which has taken on a life of its own since the second quarter of 2020, when the initial imposition of PSBB quarantine regulations and the reluctance of consumers to shop in stores due to fears of contagion spurred a huge shift towards online channels for the purchase of a wide range of fmcg, including alcoholic drinks.
+E-commerce and online marketing will likely become increasingly important to the future success of RTDs.
+This is part of an industry-wide trend that was already in evidence prior to the onset of the COVID-19 pandemic, but which has taken on a life of its own since the second quarter of 2020, when the initial PSBB quarantine regulations were introduced.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).